 If the individual secures a job while participating in the SNAP E&T program, the participant is required to submit documentation prior to the data being entered in the OSST system.
 Once documentation is submitted to workforce staff, the data is entered in the OSST system then submitted to DCF through the interface.
 The data includes the required elements associated with employment so DCF can take action.
 Employment information entered by workforce staff is monitored by DEO.
+Workforce staff will not enter employment data for individuals who have not volunteered to participate in the E & T program.
 Data is reviewed in the system and retained in a file for quality assurance purposes.

-The DCF and DEO meet on a regular basis to discuss coordination of services and program delivery.
-During the planning process for operating under a waiver, the DCF and DEO met to discuss how the interface will continue to receive and provide data to the reciprocating agency/entity; the population that can volunteer to participate in the E&T program; the population that will be engaged through an Outreach Letter using data that already exists in the interface; coordination of the transition process from a mandatory program to a volunteer program; the continuation of the FSR process; and other related program issues.
+DCF and DEO meet on a regular basis to discuss coordination of services and program delivery.
+During the planning process for operating under a waiver, DCF and DEO met to discuss how the interface will continue to receive and provide data to the reciprocating agency/entity; the population that can volunteer to participate in the E&T program; the population that will be engaged through an Outreach Letter using data that already exists in the interface; coordination of the transition process from a mandatory program to a volunteer program; the continuation of the FSR process; and other related program issues.

-The SNAP E&T staff at the local and state levels met with staff of the DCF on a regular basis to share information and coordinate program procedures.
+SNAP E&T staff at the local and state level meets with DCF staff on a regular basis to share information and coordinate program procedures.
 Federal reports are prepared jointly by staff from both agencies at the state level.